open/close all folders

 - Ordinary High-School Student: Actually, she is a college dropout, but the rest fits.

 - Power Tattoo: Coupled with Power Glows.
 Her Dreamer powers emerge while she is in the Storytime and manifest themselves as tattoos (on her forehead and her arms) that glow whenever she uses them.
+At the end of Book 4 and in Book 5 in Chapters, she gets a bigger one when she did a Fusion Dance with Lux.

 - Pretty in Mink: Has a fur-trimmed coat when she is in Arcadia, and when she goes to Russia in Stark.